Abdurrahman Canlı

-Abdurrahman Canlı (born 4 May 1997) is a Turkish professional footballer who plays as a midfielder for TFF Second League club İskenderunspor.
+Abdurrahman Canlı (born 4 May 1997) is a Turkish professional footballer who plays as a midfielder for TFF 2.
+Lig club Muğlaspor.

 Professional career

 A youth product of Fenerbahçe, Canlı made his professional debut with them in a 2–1 Turkish Cup loss to Gençlerbirliği S.K. on 30 November 2016.
 He went on successive loans with Sakaryaspor and Tarsus.
 On 3 September 2019, he signed with Hatayspor.
 He went on loan to 24 Erzincanspor for the 2019–20 season.
-He debuted Süper Lig with Hatayspor in a 1–0 win over Kasımpaşa S.K. on 26 September 2021.
+He debuted in the Süper Lig with Hatayspor in a 1–0 win over Kasımpaşa S.K. on 26 September 2021.

 On 9 July 2022, Canlı signed with Bodrumspor.

 International career

-Canlı is a youth international for Turkey, having represented the Turkey U15s, U16, U18s, and U19s.
+Canlı is a youth international for Turkey, having represented the Turkey U15, U16, U18, and U19 teams.